Vacuum Furnace Brazing Services

 Silicon Nitride (Si3N4)

 Applied Thermal Technologies is a leading provider of brazing services using various precious metal alloys.
-Using state of the art precision controlled vacuum heat treating furnaces to meet atmosphere and temperature processing conditions.
-Please contact an Applied Thermal Technologies team member today to discuss your brazing needs.
+Using state of the art precision-controlled vacuum heat treating furnaces to meet atmosphere and temperature processing conditions.
+Please contact an Applied Thermal Technologies team member today to discuss your vacuum furnace brazing needs.

 Precious Metals Filler Alloys